IP Legal Secretary

-- Advanced PC knowledge, MS Word, PDF conversion tools, MS Outlook, and document management software.
-Intermediate knowledge of MS Excel, PowerPoint, computerized docketing and billing systems.
-Strong knowledge related to use of equipment including scanners, copiers, facsimile machines.
+- Advanced PC knowledge, including MS Word, PDF conversion tools, MS Outlook, and document management software.
+Intermediate knowledge of MS Excel, PowerPoint, and computerized docketing and billing systems.
+Strong knowledge related to use of equipment including scanners, copiers, and facsimile machines.

 - Must pay extreme attention to detail.